 ATLANTA'S MIDFIELD 1980-1981: THE FIRST FULL YEAR

-Delta Air Lines already operated the world's busiest connecting hub at Atlanta's 1961 terminal.
-With the advent of deregulation in 1978 and the opening of midfield in 1980, they expanded their ATL operation to unprecedented levels.
+Delta Air Lines already operated the world's busiest connecting hub at Atlanta's previous terminal built in 1961.
+With the advent of deregulation in 1978 and the opening of Midfield in 1980, they expanded their ATL operation to unprecedented levels.
 Within months of the new terminal opening, it was not unusual to see every gate occupied at concourse A. (A similar color photo can be seen HERE.)
 From the Atlanta Journal-Constitution Photographs Collection.

-Delta Air Lines already operated the world's busiest connecting hub at Atlanta's 1961 terminal.
-With the advent of deregulation in 1978 and the opening of midfield in 1980, they expanded their ATL operation to unprecedented levels.
+Delta Air Lines already operated the world's busiest connecting hub at Atlanta's previous terminal built in 1961.
+With the advent of deregulation in 1978 and the opening of Midfield in 1980, they expanded their ATL operation to unprecedented levels.
 Within months of the new terminal opening, it was not unusual to see every gate occupied at concourse A. (A similar color photo can be seen HERE.)
 From the Atlanta Journal-Constitution Photographs Collection.

 Aerial view of the newly opened complex circa 1980, facing east.
-From the Eastern Air Lines Digital Collection.
+From the Eastern Air Lines Collections.

 A view of Eastern DC-9s, 727s and an L-1011 parked at concourse C on July 7, 1981.
-This and the following black and white photos are from the Eastern Air Lines Digital Collection.
+This and the following black and white photos are from the Eastern Air Lines Collections.

-This series of views of Eastern's concourse C were taken on July 7, 1981 and are from the Eastern Air Lines Digital Collection.
+This series of views of Eastern's concourse C were taken on July 7, 1981 and are from the Eastern Air Lines Collections.
 This is facing northeast and the entire 1961 terminal complex can be seen in the background to the right.

 A similar view of the entirety of concourse C with concourse D seen at far right.
 The ground level commuter airline gate was located at the south end of the concourse and a Southeastern Commuter Airlines Riley Dove can be seen at bottom right.
 The jetways on either side of the commuter gate were used by Lockheed Air Terminal and handled charter flights from various companies.